-To the Board of Directors and Stockholders Information Analysis Incorporated
+To the Board of Directors and Stockholders of Information Analysis Incorporated

-We have audited the accompanying balance sheets of Information Analysis Incorporated as of December 31, 2011 and 2010, and the related statements of operations, changes in stockholders' equity, and cash flows for the years then ended.
-These financial statements are the responsibility of the Company's management.
+We have audited the accompanying balance sheets of Information Analysis Incorporated as of December 31, 2013 and 2012, and the related statements of operations and comprehensive (loss) income, changes in stockholders' equity and cash flows for the years then ended.
+Information Analysis Incorporated's management is responsible for these financial statements.
 Our responsibility is to express an opinion on these financial statements based on our audits.

 We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-The Company has determined that it is not required to have, nor were we engaged to perform, an audit of its internal controls over financial reporting.
+The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
 Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
+An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Information Analysis Incorporated as of December 31, 2011 and 2010, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Information Analysis Incorporated as of December 31, 2013 and 2012, and the results of its operations and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United Stated of America.